 Define your expectations upfront

 Not everyone working in an office has a fully developed travel and expense policy in place.
 You’re unlikely to notice if someone is only halfway there as they move into their new role.
 So, before you start the implementation process, get into the habit of defining your expectations upfront.
 You can start this process by writing down your expectations for your new colleagues and managers.
 Are they free to travel when needed, and allow for personal expenses when the need arises?
 Are they responsible with their spending, and ensure that the office remains financially sound?
 These kinds of questions will help you clarify your expectations and avoid problems later on down the line.
-A good travel and expense policy will be flexible enough to address the changing needs of your organization, while still maintaining consistency across the building.
+A good travel and expense management process will be flexible enough to address the changing needs of your organization, while still maintaining consistency across the building

 Consider the consequences